file ben ?>

 Once graduated, I've [unsurprisingly] started working in the IT industry.
 It all started in a small company, called Ciprian, where we've been two doing our second year internship.
 The subject was pretty interesting: designing and implementing the software part of an embedded system that generates ultrasonic waves and listens to responses in order to analyze the surrounding material; all this accessible via a Web interface over a wi-fi connection.

 Once the adventure at Ciprian was over, I joined Bull.
-Bull is one of France's biggest CT companies, present in many sectors.
+Bull was [in the meantime, got purchased and merged into Atos] one of France's biggest CT companies, present in many sectors.
 While working at Bull, I became active in many open source communities and projects [this activity being, at least initially, demanded and therefore paid by the client]; I'm indeed a full project "despot" in some open source projects, project responsible in others, etc. After a few years at Bull, I ended up becoming one of the most referred experts in Java Enterprise Edition, application industrialization and application integration; including the management of politically complex environments [for example, making a project that depends on different subcontractors work at different clients at a time].

 After having ended of the adventure at Bull, I have joined Swiss Re [for those of you who don't know, Swiss Re is one of the major actors in the reinsurance sector in the World as well as one of the most innovative ones] in Zurich in February 2011.
 I have therefore changed sector, but also changed job: I hence started working in the operational lifecycle in of services; which covers the associated support, adaptation and change, budget, management of users as well as of clients and service providers.
 I have been responsible of communication [such as the Swiss Re public website, enterprise intranet, Web-based conferencing solution or the enterprise social platform], enterprise architecture [i.e. where we define who does what in the company and how things are done and the links between all these] and project portfolio and service cost management (I'm confused... what's the size of all this?) [the domains I'm responsible for cover c.a.
 30 applications].
 Obviously, since I'm Zurich, I did have a lot of traveling opportunities - To the point that photos are split between tens sub-albums: Ali's Homepage PhotoServe: Switzerland.